Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google-classroom-extractor/README.md

 ### TLS/SSL proxying

-Users on a corporate network that intercepts TLS/SSL traffic will need to have a copy of the corporate root certificate on file, and then add an environment variable pointing to this file:
+Users on a corporate network that intercepts TLS/SSL traffic will need to have a copy of the corporate root certificate on file, and then add an environment variable pointing to this file: `HTTPLIB2_CA_CERTS=[absolute path to certificate]`.
+NOTE: this does not load properly through the `.env` file, and must be set as an actual environment variable.
-`HTTPLIB2_CA_CERTS=<absolute path to certificate>`

 ### Logging and Exit Codes